 Opting for a vegan diet during pregnancy and during the early years of childhood can turn into a risky business.
 Animal products are highly rich in nutrients and protein which is very important for maintaining proper care of the mother and the fetus.

 According to case reports in medical literature, it is stated that such a dietary shift can compromise the metabolic robustness of the body and prove dangerous for both the parties.

 HARM TO ENVIRONMENT

 Switching so rapidly to a plant-based diet will result in losing benefits from livestock management.
-Land cultivation for the agricultural purpose has already caused clearing off large acres of forests at an alarming rate.
+Land cultivation for agricultural purposes has already caused the clearing of large acres of forests at an alarming rate.

 Meeting the demands of the ever-growing vegan population would require more land and new techniques to tackle the problem in an environmental-friendly way.
 Animal husbandry can utilise places that cannot be utilised for agricultural purposes.

 The number of vegans has increased by 160 percent over the past century and the question that matters here is “where are these people getting their food from?”